-The developer and manufacturer of graphics cards, NVIDIA, had started the new edition of CES 2019 with many products launched in its sleeve.
+The developer and manufacturer of graphics cards, NVIDIA, had started the new edition of CES 2019 with many products launched on its sleeve.
 The chip maker has chosen the event to present their new mid-range graphics card, the NVIDIA GeForce RTX 2060.
-They have also presented its GeForce RTX range for laptops as well as the announcement of the compatibility for the VESA Adaptive-Sync Technology standard with its graphics cards.
+They have also presented its GeForce RTX range for laptops and announced the compatibility for the VESA Adaptive-Sync Technology standard with its graphics cards.

 Nvidia GeForce RTX 2060

-Its new graphics card NVIDIA GeForce RTX 2060 would be called to replace the current graphics GeForce GTX 1060.
-With an increase in overall performance and RTX support that would make it as powerful as GeForce GTX 1070.
+Its new graphics card NVIDIA GeForce RTX 2060, would be called to replace the current graphics GeForce GTX 1060.
+An increase in overall performance and RTX support would make it as powerful as GeForce GTX 1070.

 The new NVIDIA GeForce RTX 2060 will have 1920 CUDA cores, along with 37 Cores Tensor which will give it a capacity of 5 Giga Rays/s.
 The new model, as VRAM memory, has 6 GB of GDDR6 memory, operating at 14 Gbps on a 192-bit bus.
 This allows users to obtain a bandwidth of 336 GB/s.